dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 # Acknowledgements

-We thank Leo Gao, Chelsea Voss, and Zhanna Kaufman for their comments and suggestions during the drafting process.
+We thank Leo Gao, Chelsea Voss, and Zhanna Kaufman for their comments and suggestions during the drafting process of the technical writeup of this work.

 # References